bounceme/poppy.vim/README.md

 modify coloring by changing `g:poppyhigh`, which is a list of highlight group names.

-If you want [vim-matchparenalways](https://github.com/justinmk/vim-matchparenalways) like behaviour, let `g:poppyhigh` to a list with 1 group name.
+If you want only 1 paren level highlighted, let `g:poppyhigh` to a list with 1 group name.